jeroenbe/jeroenbe.github.io/content/_index.md

 <hr/>

 ## News
+* Thrilled to be part of the orgnising team for the __2nd conference on Causal Learning and Reasoning (CLeaR) 2023__.
+Causality is becoming a major field in machine learning, and CLeaR is going to be its premier conference!
+Have a look at [cclear.cc](https://cclear.cc) for more info.

 * On September 7 I am giving a talk with [Zhaozhi Qian](https://twitter.com/qianzhaozhi) at the [__AI and Machine Learning in Healthcare Summer School__](https://ccaim.cam.ac.uk/summer-school/) organised by [__CCAIM__](https://ccaim.cam.ac.uk) on __causal deep learning__, a topic I am very excited about!
 Have a look at the total program here: [https://ccaim.cam.ac.uk/program/](https://ccaim.cam.ac.uk/program/).